McIntosh-Lab/tvb_demo/README.md

 pip install --no-index ipykernel python -m ipykernel install --user --name "PythonTVB" --display-name "PythonTVB"
 ```
+If you have JupyterHub already open, log out and restart in order to use the new kernels.
 15. Your setup is complete!
 You may start running code, but we recommend allocating a node (see the relevant steps in "Every time you relog").